fardeem/stealing-fire/site/purchase.md

 # Purchase a Ticket

-Early Bird Ticket Price: **2500 tk.**
-_Early Bird pricing ends on the 18th June, 2019 at 11:59pm_

-Regular Ticket Price: **3000 tk**
+Ticket Price: **3000 tk**
-_Regular price will be effective from 19th June, 2019_

 ---

 To participate in the upcoming Stealing Fire workshop, you have to fill out [this form](https://forms.gle/cr6VfYJ5Z7rwPoKQ9).
 The instructions are as follows:

-1. Send 2500 tk (Two Thousand Five Hundred) to the bKash number.
+1. Send 3000 tk (Two Thousand Five Hundred) to the bKash number.
 Details below.
 2. Note the bKash transaction number.
 3. Please give the transaction number in this form.